Pain de Sucre

 FAQ: where to stay in Rio de Janeiro

-Do you need a car in Rio?
+Do I need a car in Rio?

 How much does a hotel night cost in Rio?